 Sublime Trails has designed this 12 days Everest Base Camp trek to let you get up to the foot of the highest peak in the world, Everest and to give you the freedom to make it as short and easy as possible.
 This trek as any other Everest Base Camp trek, lets you explore the amazing culture and lifestyle of indigenous people, the Sherpas, inhabiting this extreme region with extraordinary strength.
 Flight to/from Lukla, conquering new altitudes, fighting extreme weather are just a few of the many adventures during this trek.

-Adrenaline rush is not only what this trek offers, but it is also filled with mesmerizing views of various mountains ranges, peaks, icefalls, glaciers, forests, rivers, villages.
-Getting to spots like Tengboche monastery, Gorakshep and Kalapathar will also give you an opportunity to explore their unique beauty.
+Adrenaline rush is not only what this trek offers, but it is also filled with mesmerizing views of various mountain ranges, peaks, icefalls, glaciers, forests, rivers, villages.
+Getting to spots like Tengboche monastery, Gorakshep and Kalapathar will also give you an opportunity to explore their unique beauty by trekking to these places.
 All these amazing events are given closure with a scenic helicopter ride with an aerial view of the trekking trails as well as the whole Everest region.
 In case you want a full helicopter ride instead of a trek, we also have Everest Base Camp Helicopter Tour for you.

 SHORT EVEREST BASE CAMP TREK HIGHLIGHTS

 - A 35-minute scenic flight over the Himalayas from Kathmandu to Lukla and back